-- Address your letter below where you signed, but don’t put any stamp or postmark information until after everyone has finished signing; sometimes cards can be changed at the very last minute.
+- Address your letter below where you signed, but don’t put on a stamp until after everyone has finished signing; sometimes cards can be changed at the very last minute.

 - Write the date of when you’re sending it below your name, and then put a line where people can sign their names

-- -Don’t forget to sign and date the card!
-And don’t add anything else besides an address if sending via mail because additional information on the envelope can be read by anyone.
+- Don’t add anything else besides an address if sending via mail because additional information on the envelope can be read by anyone.